AdityaPandey4/Resume_Stratergist_agent/README.md

 The application is designed as a modern, scalable client-server system, fully containerized with Docker for consistency and ease of deployment.

 ![Architecture Diagram](httpsd://i.imgur.com/your-architecture-diagram.png)
-*(Recommendation: Use a tool like diagrams.net or Excalidraw to create a simple architecture diagram and link it here.)*

 ### Backend (FastAPI)